HL7/US-Core/source/pages/_includes/us-core-practitioner-summary.md

     -   NPI preferred
     -   Tax id is allowed
     -   Local id is allowed in addition to another identifier supplied by a jurisdictional authority such as a practitioner's *Drug Enforcement Administration (DEA)* number.
-1. One name in `Practitioner.name`
+1. At least one name in `Practitioner.name`